busbud/tailwind-buddy/README.md

 import { generateSafeList } from "@busbud/tailwind-buddy";
 import { buttonVariants } from "./path-to-your-variants";

-export default {
+// As you now Expect responsive for this component make sure to import the buttonVariants export default {
   // ... other Tailwind configurations ...
-  safelist: generateSafeList([buttonVariants], ["sm", "md", "lg", "xl"]), // those values are needed to tell what breakpoint you do support.
-Today we only support with TS the default tailwind breakpoints
+  safelist: generateSafeList([buttonVariants], ["sm", "md", "lg", "xl"]), // those values are required to align with tailwind breakpoints
   //
 };
 ```